kserve/modelmesh-serving/docs/quickstart.md

 ./scripts/install.sh --namespace modelmesh-serving --quickstart
 ```

-This will install ModelMesh serving in the `modelmesh-serving` namespace, along with an etcd and MinIO instances.
+This will install ModelMesh Serving in the `modelmesh-serving` namespace, along with an etcd and MinIO instances.
 Eventually after running this script, you should see a `Successfully installed ModelMesh Serving!` message.

 **Note**: These etcd and MinIO deployments are intended for development/experimentation and not for production.